clightning4j/btcli4j/README.md

 But, this plugin is designed make the process to run c-lightning with bitcoind in pruning mode, the idea of this plugin was described inside this [issue by lightningd](https://github.com/lightningd/plugins/issues/112).

-The plugin use the mediator patter and each mediator call can use esplora or bitcoind or a both in some cases.
+It is designed with mediator patter and each command inside the mediator can use esplora or bitcoind or a both in some cases.

-So, the plugin will support the complete backend with only with esplora and the complete backend only with bitcoind or a join of the two option!
+So, the plugin will support the complete backend with esplora(only) and the complete backend only with bitcoind or a join of the two option!

+## Network supported

+- [X] Bitcoin (Mainet and Testnet)
+- [X] Liquid

 ## Status